Rockstar 101: Background and release

 Rihanna co-wrote "Rockstar 101" in collaboration with the song's producers The-Dream and Christopher "Tricky" Stewart.
 Her vocals and the instrumentation for the song were recorded at Serenity Sound Studios in Los Angeles, California, the Boom Boom Room in Burbank, California and Triangle Sound Studios in Atlanta, Georgia.
 It was mixed by Jaycen Joshua at Larrabee Studios in Universal City, California; he was assisted in the process by Giancarlo Lino.
 Rihanna's vocals were produced by Makeba Riddick.
 The song was engineered by Marcus Tovar, Brian "B-LUV" Thomas, Andrew Wuepper and Chris "TEK" O'Ryan.
 Additional engineering was done by Pat Thrall.
 Guitar was provided by Tim Stewart, while Monte Neuble performed additional keys.
 The song features a guitar performance by Slash, the British-American musician, songwriter and lead guitarist of the American hard rock band Guns N' Roses.

 "Rockstar 101" was the fourth single from the album Rated R to be released in the US and the sixth overall.
 It was sent to contemporary hit and rhythmic radio stations in the US on May 18, 2010, and to Australian radio stations on July 19, 2010.
 The song was released as an extended play (EP) in the United States through Masterbeat.com on June 2, 2010, to the iTunes Store on July 13, and in the United Kingdom through Amazon on June 29, 2010.
 These EP's consist of remixes by various DJs and music producers, including Dave Audé and Mark Picchiotti.

 Composition

 "Rockstar 101" is a grunge-crunk and hip hop song which lasts for three minutes and fifty-eight seconds.
 It features an "aggressive" guitar solo from Slash, according to Leah Greenblatt of Entertainment Weekly.
-Rihanna uses her lower register and "heavy" modulation to perform the most of the song, and she "growls" the lyric "The only thing I'm missing is a black guitar".
+Rihanna uses her lower register and "heavy" modulation to perform most of the song, and she "growls" the lyric "The only thing I'm missing is a black guitar".
 Rihanna "struts her stuff" as she insists that she is a "big shit talker" as she proclaims that "I'll never play a victim/ I'd rather be a stalker".
 Sean Fennessey for Spin thought that when Rihanna sings the line "Got my middle finger up, I don't give a fuck", it sounded as though she had never sworn before due to how she preciously mewls the word 'fuck'.